 Are you unsatisfied with the ‘modest’ effects of brain training, and want more actionable advice on how to improve your cognitive function?
 A significant degree of intelligence is genetic, but you can improve your efficiency and move towards your natural limit in a number of ways, even if the effects are limited.

 First, be sure to eat a healthy diet and perform sufficient exercise.
 Diet has been shown to be a huge part of brain function, both in the development of the brain in children and the efficiency, health, and longevity of the adult brain.
-This means that a diet high in key nutrients such as vitamin D, omega-3 fatty acids, high-quality proteins, and a variety of other nutrients (primarily the kinds found in plant foods) can boost your long-term IQ trajectory and keep the brain young.
-Remember to eat your greens!
+This means that a diet high in key nutrients such as vitamin D, omega-3 fatty acids, and high-quality proteins, can boost your long-term IQ trajectory and keep the brain young.
+It’s also important to remember to eat your greens as well as consume a variety of other nutrients (primarily the kinds found in plant foods such as vitamin and mineral rich microgreens).

 Exercise has also been cited as one of the most important ways of keeping the brain young and healthy.
 You already know that exercise is amazing for your body, but it has an essential role in the development and maintenance of the brain and nervous system as well.
 Exercise is closely linked to brain plasticity: the ability of the brain to change and develop over time, especially in response to drastic changes in environment or neurological injury.